friendly-bits/geoip-shell/Documentation/DETAILS.md

 ### Library Scripts
 - The 'library' term is used loosely as some of these scripts actually do some work by themselves.
 In particular, the lib-apply scripts.
 What's common to all of them is that they are sourced from other scripts rather than called to run as an individual script.
-- The -common script includes a large number of functions used throughout the suite, and assigns some essential variables.
+- The -lib-common script includes a large number of functions used throughout the suite, and assigns some essential variables.
-- The -setvars script sets some system-specific variables (such as the PATH environment variable, the detected init system, paths to some directories etc).
-It is sourced from the -common script.
-The distribution version stores some initial values.
-During installation, the -install script creates a new version and adds the required variables to it.
-It is stored in the config directory rather than in /usr/bin as other scripts because it essentially a part of the config which is simply more convenient to implement as a script, and the installed version contains some potentially sensitive data which should not be readable by unprivileged users.
 - The -ipt and -nft scripts implement support for iptables and nftables, respectively.
 They are sourced from the main scripts which need to interact with the firewall utility directly.
 - When nftables is present during installation, the iptables libraries are not installed.
 - When nftables is not present (and iptables is), both -ipt and -nft libraries are installed, so if you ever upgrade your system to nftables, the suite shouldn't break.
+- The -lib-check-compat script checks for some essential dependencies
-- The lib-arrays script implements a minimal subset of functions emulating the functionality of associative arrays in POSIX-compliant shell.
+- The -lib-arrays script implements a minimal subset of functions emulating the functionality of associative arrays in POSIX-compliant shell.
 It is used in the -fetch script.
 It is a part of a larger project implementing much more of the arrays functionality.
 You can check my other repositories if you are interested.
-- The lib-ip-regex script stores regex patterns used in several other scripts for ip addresses validation.
+- The -lib-ip-regex script stores regex patterns used in several other scripts for ip addresses validation.
-1. geoip-shell-common.sh
+1. lib/geoip-shell-lib-common.sh
 2. lib/geoip-shell-lib-ipt.sh
 3. lib/geoip-shell-lib-nft.sh
 4. lib/geoip-shell-lib-apply-ipt.sh